n21rl/islands-vault/Ideas/The Jaw ideas.md

 Civil Unrest: Growing dissent within Selvea against another war complicates the officer's plans, as public opinion is divided.

 Let's flesh out the factions a bit more.
-Maxitli acts as the ruler of the Jaw, they're an appeaser.
+Paxitli acts as the ruler of the Jaw, they're an appeaser.
 Normally, Selvea doesn't rely on an established army, instead training every citizen for combat.
 Elite forces called champions are the only "professionals".
-Because of tensions in the Jaw, the Selvean government sent legions of champions to help Maxitli keep the peace.
+Because of tensions in the Jaw, the Selvean government sent legions of champions to help Paxitli keep the peace.
 These are under the command of Tzecto, the military leader intent on stirring conflict to provoke war

 ## Key Characters